fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 Many people care about all of these things along with a host of others but have little to give and want to plan their gifts as well as their engagements carefully.

-Competing often results in a refusal to share resources.
+Competitition often results in a refusal to share resources.
 Some national groups will not even share with their state and local chapters.
 If a person joins a national progressive group, she would logically assume she would be tied in (either by default or by opt-in) with the local chapter.
 But, surprisingly, that may not be the case.

-The above practices may have made more sense when the population was passive and unorganized.
+Such tactics may have made more sense when the population was passive and unorganized.
 But things are different now.
 People are desperate to organize, desperate to engage more fully, desperate to have their energy (including money) put to effective use.
 Rather than competing, groups should be offering mutual support.

 ## The unrealized power of the grassroots network <a name = "grassroots_network" />
 People have risen up in protest many times over the last decade in response to attacks on our safety and well-being. the Black Lives Matter movements and The 2011 Wisconsin resistance movement are two examples.
 Many have proven effective for at least a while, some are still active, all have left a legacy of possibilities.